All professional education programs at UW-Whitewater include a variety of clinical experiences in schools and other agencies.

 These experiences provide teacher candidates with opportunities to complement their academic preparation with real world application under the guidance of expert university and field professionals.
-Researchers have found that field experiences, especially student teaching, are instrumental in setting the stage for careers that are personally fulfilling, professionally rewarding, and make a positive impact on the students our future teachers will serve.
+Researchers have found that clinical experiences, especially student teaching, are instrumental in setting the stage for careers that are personally fulfilling, professionally rewarding, and make a positive impact on the students our future teachers will serve.

 For all general questions and submission of paperwork and evaluations.